 “Apologies,” he says, but the chuckle lurking beneath the surface is unmistakeable, which makes me less annoyed with him somehow.
 It’s kind of hard not laughing, and a little snort escapes.
 I stop with a jolt in front of the Vermeer Public Library and park us under a shady tree with roots that have been slowly pushing up and against the sidewalk in front of the building for years.
 I dab at my forehead.
 It already feels like the temperature has reached the expected high of eighty-five degrees with a thousand percent humidity.

 Jake takes off his sunglasses, and we look at each other.
-His toffee colored eyes (weren’t they more greenish last night?), contain amusement and I feel self-conscious.
+His gray-green eyes (weren’t they more toffee last night?), contain amusement and I feel self-conscious.

 “What?”
 I say.

 He raises his hands in self-defense.
 “I just find you extremely entertaining.”

 And I find you extremely condescending!
 I want to shoot back.

 I unbuckle my seatbelt then reach for the bag I’ve stashed in the back.
 Last night, my only plan had been to give Jake precisely what he asked for—nothing more, and nothing less.
 I’d highly doubted Jake would take his nine-hour tour request literally and I was fairly sure we’d be driving back up the bluff by lunchtime.

 But after the revelations of the morning, I wasn’t so sure how I wanted to proceed.
 My grandfather’s last gift had taken me back to a time when I wasn’t cynical and hurt--when all I could see were possibilities--when I’d felt free to dream and to create.
 I thought starting the day at the library, showing Jake some of the town history, might put things into sharper focus for me.